chrisgrizzly/font_teller/index.md

 The training sets consist of a number of computer generated images of letters (A to Z) with different typefaces.
 This enables collecting a large amount of samples efficiently.
 To mimic the real-life data, which are scanned or drawn letters, degraded letter stimuli is included by adding random Gaussian noises to images [1].
 (Note that even though the training sets are software-generated, real-life data will be used to test the performance of the program.)

 Both supervised and unsupervised methods can be used for this task [2, 3, 4].
-This project proposes to compare two methods: convolutional neural network and Random Forest.
+This project proposes to compare two methods: convolutional neural network (CNN) and Random Forest.
+Since CNN takes long time for training, we will be using an esiting pre-trained CNN model.
+For random forest alogithm, we will be using SKlearn libray in Python [5].
 The unsupervised neural network will be used to derive low-level feature information from an unlabeled data set.
 The supervised neural network will then use those low-level layers with feature information to classify labeled data into different typefaces.

 Due to the complexity of the task, we will train on 3 distinct typefaces as a proof of concept.